mattburgess/tfcloud-path-to-prod/src/tfcloud-setup/tfcloud-resources.md

 We'd like Terraform to deploy the Terraform Cloud organization, a project within that organization, and a workspace within that project.
 Further, by linking the GitHub repository with the workspace, we can demonstrate Terraform Cloud's ability to automatically plan and apply changes made by commits to that repository.

-To start with, copy and paste the following into `organization.tf` to create the Terraform Cloud Organization, replacing the placeholder values with ones that will work for you.
-This will also create an OAuth client so that Terraform can watch for and react to commits to GitHub repositories.
+To start with, copy and paste the following into `main.tf` to create the Terraform Cloud Organization and an OAuth client so that Terraform Cloud can watch for and react to commits to GitHub repositories.

 ```hcl
 {{#include terraform/main.tf}}